mienaikoe/ziyu/Chapters/1-1-Chapter1.md

 "Something's different about her today," Kipnu said.
 "What were you two talking about?"

 We watched Pomri help her onto the saffa.
-With a holler from Pomri, the saffa stood and ferried them off to the train station.
+With a holler, the saffa stood and ferried them off to the train station.
 I held my binding pendant tightly, remembering that marriage was full of difficulties, and that this was only one.

 "It was nothing," I said.
 "Just a chill in the air."